jandelgado/rabtap/README.md

 The `sub` command reads messages from a queue.
 Note that unlike `tap`, `sub` will consume messages that are in effect removed from the specified queue.

+Use the `--limit=NUM` option to limit the number of received messages.
+If specified, rabtap will terminate, after `NUM` messages were successfully received.

+Use the `--reject` option to 'nack' messages, which in turn will be discarded by th broker or routed to a configured dead letter exchange (DLX). if `--requeue` is also set, the message will be returned to the queue.

 Example:

-* `$ rabtap sub somequeue --format json`

-Will consume messages from queue `somequeue` and print out messages in JSON format (this is equivalent to using the now deprecated `--json` option).
+* `$ rabtap sub somequeue --format json` - will consume messages from queue `somequeue` and print out messages in JSON format.
 The Example assumes that `RABTAP_AMQPURI` environment variable is set, as the `--uri AMQPURI` parameter is omitted.
+* `rabtap sub somequeue --limit 1 --reject --requeue` - consume one message from the queue `somequeue` and let the broker requeue the message.

 #### Publish messages

-The `pub` command is used to publish messages to an exchange with a routing key.
+The `pub` command is used to publish messages to an exchange.
 The messages to be published are either read from a file, or from a directory which contains previously recorded messages (e.g. using the `--saveto` option of the `tap` command).

 Message routing is either specified with a routing key and the `--routingkey` option or, when header based routing should be used, by specifying the headers with the `--header` option.
 Each header is specified in the form `KEY=VALUE`.
 Multiple headers can be specified by specifying multiple `--header` options.

-Messages can be published either in raw format, in which they are send as-is, or in [JSON-format, as described here](#json-message-format), which includes message metadata and the body in a single JSON document.
+Messages can be published either in raw format, in which they are sent as-is, or in [JSON-format, as described here](#json-message-format), which includes message metadata and the body in a single JSON document.
 When multiple messages are published with metadata, rabtap will calculate the time elapsed of